ibm-cloud-docs/resiliency/chaos-litmus-experiment-tutorial.md

 4. Ensure that you can access the control plane of LitmusChaos.
 The best practice for OpenShift is to use an [ingress](/docs/openshift?topic=openshift-ingress-about-roks4) with [TLS certificates](/docs/openshift?topic=openshift-secrets) that are stored within [Secrets Manager](/docs/openshift?topic=openshift-secrets-mgr).
 5. Verify that the ChaosHub integration is correct.
 You can view this from the home page of the control plane.
 If it is configured incorrectly (typically, this will show the error message `error in syncing`), add the correct one - the URL should be https://github.com/litmuschaos/chaos-charts, and you should select the latest stable branch.
 For more information, see the [LitmusChaosHub](https://hub.litmuschaos.io/) marketplace.

-## Create an environment and chaos infrastructure in LitmusChaos and deploy on the workload cluster
+## Create an environment and chaos infrastructure
 {: #tutorial-litmuschaos-environment}
 {: step}